philverghese/cloudahoywriter/README.md

          PI_CloudAhoyWriter.py
 ```
 ## Using the plugin
-* When you are ready to start logging, open the menu: Plugins > CloudAhoy Writer > Start Logging
+* The plugin automatically starts logging as soon as you launch X-Plane.
-* When you are done, choose Stop Logging
+* When you are ready to stop logging, open the menu: Plugins > CloudAhoy Writer > Stop Logging
 * The tracking file will be in your X-Plane `Output\flightdata` directory with a name based on the date and time.
 * Upload that file to CloudAhoy